 In one of the cases, a state court judge found that Minkow gave false testimony, withheld documents, destroyed evidence and “willfully violated” court orders.

-If his last sentence is any indication of the future, Minkow will have plenty of time to truly find God.
-In the mean time, we continue to pray for his many victims.
+If his last sentences are any indication of the future, Minkow will had plenty of time to truly find God.
+In the mean time, we continued to pray for his many victims.